Cray-HPE/sat/docs/man/sat-bootprep.8.rst

 These options only apply to the ``run`` action.

+**-d, --dry-run**
+        Do a dry-run.
+Do not actually create CFS configurations, build images, customize images, or create BOS session templates.
+This still performs validation of the input file.

 **-s, --save-files**
-        Save files that could be passed to the CFS and BOS to create CFS configurations and BOS session templates, respectively.
-If ``--dry-run`` is specified, then only files for CFS configurations will be saved.
+        Save files containing the payloads to be passed to the CFS and BOS APIs to create CFS configurations and BOS session templates, respectively.
+Note that if ``--dry-run`` is specified, the BOS session template payloads may be incomplete if the images referenced by the BOS session templates do not exist yet.

 **--no-resolve-branches**
         Do not look up the HEAD commits of branches name before creating CFS